girino/grpcticketstatus/README.md

 check if the files api_pb2.py and api_pb2_grpc.py were generated.

+If using dcrwallet, add the following line to dcrwallet.conf:

+`tlscurve=P-256`

 ## Run

 `python main.py`

 dcrwallet or decrediton need to be open.